Brewers vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 89 hits with 14 doubles, three triples, five home runs and 20 walks.
+- Hoerner has put up 90 hits with 15 doubles, three triples, five home runs and 20 walks.
 He has driven in 42 runs with 17 stolen bases.

 Hoerner Recent Games